This ten-week course covers the fundamentals of energy and climate policy in the EU Green Deal.

 Each year, the Florence School of Regulation – Energy and Climate (FSR Energy & Climate) awards scholarships for a wide variety of training courses targeting a broad audience of professionals and academics.

 Applications will be assessed by a Selection Committee of FSR members on a yearly basis.
-The successful candidates will be informed by the end of February 2023 and will be provided with all relevant information on how to enroll in the online course or residential training of their choice.
+The successful candidates will be informed after February 2024 and will be provided with all relevant information on how to enroll in the online course or residential training of their choice.

 Special offer for group enrolments: 10% discount from 5 participants from the same organisation